Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 ### Setup

-The Custom provider is use with the OAuthAutorizationServer.
+The Custom provider is used with the OAuthAutorizationServer.

 	app.UseOAuthAuthorizationServer(new OAuthAuthorizationServerOptions
     {